Legalizing Weed And Confronting The Opioid Epidemic

 Right now, all the power in our health care system is in the hands of a few massive corporations.
 Giant conglomerates are buying up independent doctor’s officers, cutting nursing staff, and closing down “inefficient” health care providers in rural Missouri.
 Pharmaceutical cartels are colluding to make the costs of life-saving drugs like insulin artificially skyrocket.
 And insurance companies continue to profit from denying care.
 The still largely unchecked power of massive corporations is making health care more expensive and leading to worse health outcomes.

 Most Americans are now just one medical emergency away from disaster.
 Lucas lived that personally when his sister’s heart surgeries led to his parents’ bankruptcy.
 Lucas believes health care is a human right.
 We need a universal health care system that empowers everyday people, not corporations seeking profit.
-And that includes protecting the right to abortion.
+And that includes fighting back against Big-Brother-style attacks on abortion access.
+And it includes breaking up and prosecuting the Big Pharma cartels that force everyday people to ration their medications.

 Keeping Our Promise To Veterans